 A Unique Opportunity to Shape Medi-Cal’s Future

 A program so pivotal to the state’s future has to be dynamic.
 Over the past several years, by testing new approaches to care and monitoring the program’s performance, state officials have learned a great detail about Medi-Cal’s strengths and shortcomings and how to address them.
-Many of the lessons are reflected in a bold and ambitious initiative by the California Department of Health Care Services (DHCS): Medi-Cal Healthier California for All.
+Many of the lessons are reflected in a bold and ambitious initiative by the California Department of Health Care Services (DHCS): CalAIM — California Advancing and Innovating Medi-Cal.

-Medi-Cal Healthier California for All aims “to address many of the complex challenges facing California’s most vulnerable residents, such as homelessness, insufficient behavioral health care access, children with complex medical conditions, the growing number of justice-involved populations who have significant clinical needs, and the growing aging population.”
-To achieve these improvements for vulnerable residents, DHCS proposes a strategy that relies both on enhanced care management for individual Medi-Cal enrollees with complex needs and on Medi-Cal managed care plans expanding their use of population health management.
+The goal of CalAIM is “to address many of the complex challenges facing California’s most vulnerable residents, such as homelessness, insufficient behavioral health care access, children with complex medical conditions, the growing number of justice-involved populations who have significant clinical needs, and the growing aging population.”
+To achieve these improvements for vulnerable residents, DHCS proposes a strategy that relies both on “Enhanced Care Management” for individual Medi-Cal enrollees with complex needs and on Medi-Cal managed care plans expanding their use of population health management.

 If fully realized, these approaches would represent major, necessary improvements to the way California cares for the people with the greatest health needs.
 There are three structural reforms that would dramatically increase the likelihood of success of these approaches: